-here’s a key development in Phil Morrison’s forlorn 2005 dramedy, Junebug, that’s so subtle it could go unnoticed.
+here’s a key development in Phil Morrison’s forlorn 2005 dramedy, Junebug, that is so subtle it could almost go unnoticed.
 It comes during a parish get-together, where George (Alessandro Nivola, having been away for several years) is reunited with the throng of his Bible Belt hometown in North Carolina.
-During the festivities, George is summoned by the local pastor to lead a hymn for the congregation; a roomful of old friends and neighbours, his parents, siblings . . . and Madeline (Embeth Davidtz), his brand-new wife.
+During the festivities, George is summoned by the local pastor to lead a hymn for the congregation: a roomful of old friends and neighbours, his parents, siblings—and Madeline (Embeth Davidtz), his brand-new wife.

-As George opens his mouth to sing—nervously, then with newfound gusto—the camera switches between faces in the crowd: his tearful mother, overjoyed sister, proud father.
+As George opens his mouth to sing—nervously to begin with, then with newfound gusto—the camera switches tenderly between faces in the crowd: his tearful mother, overjoyed sister, proud father.
 And then we come to Madeline, a presumed non-believer, clearly taken aback by this sudden outpouring of spirituality.

 The fact that we’re only just getting to know the couple ourselves at this point—they met; had sex; got hitched—plays magnificently into the moment, as Madeline sits there beside her in-laws with the conspicuousness of a stranger, her amiable half-grin giving way to a cold, inquisitive stare.
 When it’s time to applaud, she does so, but with uncertainty in her eyes.
-Something’s dawned on her about the man she fell in lust with . . .
+Something’s just dawned on her about the man she fell in lust with . . .